Felteng/how-are-your-reactions/README.md

 - Additionally you can test and hone your skills when it comes to continous reactions with our **Grid Game**.
     - Features the same start procedure as the Reaction Game but here you will click multiple small green tiles as they appear.

-    - Keep track of your score and your highscore.
+    - Keep track of your score and your high score.

     - Modify the difficulty yourself to increase the score you gain.
 But also decrease your window of reaction where you lost points if you fail to click in time!